This mid-tiered American Express card offers solid perks and rewards.

 How good is the welcome offer for the Hilton Honors American Express Ascend Card?

-For an idea of how far your points will go, here are a few Hilton properties and their point equivalents:
+For an idea of how far your points will go, here are a few Hilton properties and their point equivalents, based on the Hilton Honors Member Benefits site as of October 2018:

 - Grand Naniloa Hotel Hilo, DoubleTree by Hilton $193 a night or 40,000 points.